olmax99/treesnqsweb/README.md

 ```

-- How to create an local backup from current postgres and how restore it?
+- How to create a local backup from current postgres and how to restore it?

 ```
 # BACKUP